WCramRTC/GA_Bool/README.md

 ## Watch the Boolean Segment of the Lecture 4 ( Starts at 32:30 - 2 Minutes)
 ## https://www.youtube.com/watch?v=QwpnaIsL1MQ&t=1950s

+Then following instructions in the Step By Step portion of the assignment on GitHub

 ### Starting Code
 ```csharp